 If you have broken dentures, call 020 8748 9365 now to book your emergency appointment.

 The general answer to this question is yes, repairing is possible.
 Nonetheless, the answer for each case will depend on the severity of the breakage.
 If you have a broken or cracked tooth on your dentures, then the fix is almost 100% possible.

 If your dentures have cracked in two, however, the case may prove to be more complex.
 For dentures to serve their purpose, a perfect fit inside the mouth is necessary to allow them to remain stable by creating suction against the gum.
 When the integrity of the denture is damaged, the suction can also suffer.
 A professionalist must conduct the repair and secure a good fit of the dentures.

 If one of the teeth from your denture has fallen off, but you still have it, you can attempt to repair it yourself.
-Please ensure you that are using glue from a denture repair kit and that no clue will fall onto the surface of the denture which touches the gum.
+Please ensure that you are using glue from a denture repair kit and that no clue will fall onto the denture surface that touches the gum.

 To ensure the tooth is stable, you can gently apply pressure on all teeth simultaneously with your palm.